jwswj/shell-ai/README.md

 Shell-AI (`shai`) is a CLI utility that brings the power of natural language understanding to your command line.
 Simply input what you want to do in natural language, and `shai` will suggest single-line commands that achieve your intent.

+This is a Go fork of [@ricklamers's original project](https://github.com/ricklamers/shell-ai).

 ## Features

 - Generate shell commands from natural language descriptions